-I’ve spent more than seven years in the startup space on the business side of the house at companies like Slack and Blend, but have always been enamored with product design.
+I’ve spent more than seven years in the startup space on the administrative side of the house at companies like Slack and Blend, but have always been enamored with product design.
 Recently, I found the gumption to finally go for it and pursue UX design full time.

 I am interested in people — I find each individual fascinating and complex.
 In design, my first step is to always find a person who is encountering a difficulty.
 When we search for a problem to solve, we are really searching for a person or people we want to help.
 What I’ve found is when you ask a group of people the right questions, you can single out a problem that each and every one of them is trying to solve, or has already solved in a different way.
 Using that information, a designer has a good base for the creation of a solution to test.